 Medication-assisted treatment has been proven effective in opioid-dependent patients, yet most patients do not receive it.3

 Full agonist therapy

-Full opioid agonist medications used for MAT (e.g., methadone) bind to mu opioid receptors and fully activate them.23 These medications are administered daily, in oral form, and are provided only within the context of a certified opioid treatment program.23 Full opioid agonists are Schedule II controlled substances.23,24 MMW is not required prior to initiating full-agonist treatment, but may be required if a patient decides to discontinue treatment.23,25
+Full opioid agonist medications used for MAT bind to mu opioid receptors and activate them to release dopamine.23 These medications are administered daily, in oral form, and are provided only within the context of a certified opioid treatment program.23 Full opioid agonists are Schedule II controlled substances.23,24 Opioid detoxification is not required prior to initiating full-agonist treatment, but medically supervised withdrawal may be an option if a patient decides to discontinue treatment.23

 Partial agonist therapy